Bunong Photography from Mondulkiri, Cambodia

 Bunong Kids, Mondulkiri, Cambodia

-On my first day in the capital, Sen Monorom, I made my way to Bousra Waterfall.
-It was a stunning spot, made all the more interesting by the sight of local Khmers in traditional ethnic attire posing for photos.
-During my visit, I also met a well-known blind Bunong musician—though his name escapes me now, I believe he has since passed away.
-Mondulkiri is home to a large number of ethnic minorities, with the Bunong being one of the most prominent groups.
+During my visit, I also met a well-known blind Bunong musician.
+His name escapes me now, but I believe he has since passed away.
+Mondulkiri is home to many ethnic minorities, and the Bunong are one of the most prominent groups in the region.

-I spent a few days with a young Bunong student who took me to his village.
-It was only 25 kilometers away, but the journey took over three hours due to muddy roads.
-And this wasn’t even during the rainy season.
-Along the way, we encountered Indian traders, each carrying bundles of fabric on the backs of their motorcycles.
-I’ve never understood how these men, from Uttar Pradesh, end up in the most remote villages of Cambodia selling their goods.
+I spent several days with a young Bunong student who guided me to his village.
+It was only 25 kilometers away, but the journey took over three hours due to muddy, uneven roads—and this wasn’t even during the rainy season.

 www.iantaylor.ca